alenkei/cardano/README.md

-# plutusIncubation
+# Cardano

-This is my Plutus incubation project.
+This is my Cardano incubation project.